eddyem/tsys01/src/netdaemon/Readme.md

 - T is measured temperature (degrees Celsium),
 - t is UNIX-time of last measurement.

+Also you can connect to server by regular INET socket through the same port.
+Send T0, T1, T2 or Tmean to get data.
+After data sending server close socket.

 To look graph over gnuplot utility collect gnuplot javascript files in subdirectory js of web-server images storing directory, copy there script 'plot' and run service as

     netdaemon -g -s /path/to/web /path/to/log

 Every 15 minutes it will calculate average values of thermal data and plot three graphs:
-T0.html with top temperatures, T1.html with bottom and Tgrad.html with their differences (T0-T1).
+T0.html with top temperatures and T1.html with bottom.

-** Signals
+## Signals

 SIGUSR1 - reread temperatures adjustment file